cdktf/cdktf-provider-google/docs/cloudRunV2Service.csharp.md

 - *Type:* string

-The launch stage as defined by Google Cloud Platform Launch Stages.
+The launch stage as defined by [Google Cloud Platform Launch Stages](https://cloud.google.com/products#product-launch-stages).
 Cloud Run supports ALPHA, BETA, and GA.
 If no value is specified, GA is assumed.
+Set the launch stage to a preview stage on input to allow use of preview features in that stage.
+On read (or output), describes whether the resource uses preview features.

+For example, if ALPHA is provided as input, but only BETA and GA-level features are used, this field will be BETA on output.
 Possible values: ["UNIMPLEMENTED", "PRELAUNCH", "EARLY_ACCESS", "ALPHA", "BETA", "GA", "DEPRECATED"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/resources/cloud_run_v2_service#launch_stage CloudRunV2Service#launch_stage}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/cloud_run_v2_service#launch_stage CloudRunV2Service#launch_stage}

 ---